 …It’s in the fridge and the power has gone out?

 A refrigerator that hasn’t been opened should remain cold for about 4 hours; you should consider using your refrigerated milk by then, if possible.
 If not, you can follow guidelines for how long milk stays fresh outside of the fridge (generally 4-8 hours at room temperature).

 …It smells bad?

-Frozen or refrigerated milk is probably going to smell a little different from fresh milk, and that’s usually not a problem.
-Human breast milk that has truly spoiled will smell and taste sour, like spoiled cow’s milk, and should be discarded.
+Refrigerated or frozen breast milk is probably going to smell a little different from fresh milk, and that’s usually not a problem (breast milk smell varies from person to person too).
+Human milk that has truly spoiled will smell and taste sour, like when cow's milk is spoiled, and should be discarded.

 …It smells soapy?

 In some cases, your milk may smell soapy, which is likely due to the breakdown of an enzyme called lipase.
 Some nursing mothers produce more lipase than others.
-There is nothing wrong with your milk, but if your baby rejects it, you might consider scalding (heating but not boiling) your pumped milk before you store it.
+There is nothing wrong with your milk, but if your baby rejects it because the milk tastes soapy, you might consider scalding (heating but not boiling) your pumped milk before you store it.
 This deactivates the lipase and doesn’t significantly change the nutritional content of your milk.

 …It looks like it’s separating?